 The word leadership is a very common word and, yet, it’s also complex at the same time.
 I originally thought that there is such a thing as an ideal leader.
 However, my family has shown me otherwise: my father is the democratic type, my mother is the transactional type, and my two sisters are the transformational and strategic type.
 And this is how I was first introduced to the kind of leadership that I think I could be.

 This “incident” took place when I was given the chance to be the head of the school store by Ms. BJ - the school principal.
 The task at hand was to open up a school store to raise funds for banquets like the senior prom or retreats.
 As we planned to sell school supplies and consumables for the locals, students, and teachers, it was obvious that I needed to determine our business model, strategize our marketing, find suppliers, and monitor operations.
+Our team was able to figure out most of these details.
+However, finding the suppliers has become our bottleneck.

 The business model, marketing strategy, and operations were straightforward: the traditional retailer model, social media and posters, and a retail operations approach, respectively.
 So our team was able to pretty much figure out those details.
-However, finding the suppliers has become our bottleneck.
-While we had three months to prepare for our school store reopening since the pandemic, we’ve been struggling with sourcing the vendors.
+While we had three months to prepare for our school store reopening since the pandemic, we’d been struggling with sourcing the vendors.
 Our first strategy was to have the supply team compile a list of potential vendors and then cold-call them to negotiate a working customer-seller deal.
 While we easily compiled our list of vendors, unfortunately, narrowing them down was harder than we could have imagined.

 With limited capital, one of our issues is budget.
 Another issue would be supply delivery time.
 So we would take those factors into consideration.
 For example, a highly-reviewed vendor with close distances would have a higher price-point while there’s a similarly highly-reviewed vendor with much lower price, but with three times the delivery time.
 Just when we thought we’d find the perfect fit, there’s an issue in their responsiveness.
 There are basically so many variations of pros and cons for each potential vendor.
 As a result, we couldn’t really decide which vendor is optimal for us and spent too much time pondering on this seemingly never-ending problem.